jessepav/lacygoill-wiki-backup/par/par.md

 Actually, the situation is complicated by space characters.

-See comprelen and comsuflen in the Terminology section.
+See comprelen and comsuflen in the Glossary section.

 If body is 0, prefixes and suffixes may not contain any body characters at all.